LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 # Transforming Frames in Matlab Figures
 ## How to transform a frame w.r.t. another frame
-If the object is defined in a frame other than the global frame, you could transform the object by transforming its associated frame.
-(You can not transform the object directly).
+If the object is defined in a frame other than the global frame, you could transform the object by transforming its associated frame. (you can not transform the object directly).
 Note that all transformations are performed w.r.t. the parent frame.
 To create a transformation between frames, use the  ``makehgtform`` function:

 ```
 T = makehgtform('translate', position)